-Prior to joining Foley & Lardner, Mr. Davis was a litigation partner with the Chicago office of Rudnick & Wolfe, a predecessor firm to DLA Piper.
+Prior to joining Foley & Lardner, Rich was a litigation partner with the Chicago office of Rudnick & Wolfe, a predecessor firm to DLA Piper.
 From 1994 to 2006, he worked in Foley’s former West Palm Beach office.
-Mr. Davis, who resides in Boca Raton, maintains an active practice throughout South Florida, as well as elsewhere in the state.
+Rich, who resides in Boca Raton, maintains an active practice throughout South Florida, as well as elsewhere in the state.

 - Won dismissal, with prejudice, of a multi-million dollar consumer class action lawsuit alleging that a real estate developer wrongfully required purchasers to buy title insurance.
 (U.S. District Court, Miami)